learn-co-students/map-readme-python-data-science-intro-000/README.md

-Just like filter returns each element for which the first function returns a truthy value.
+So if the function, or the lambda function always returns `True` then the `filter` function does not return a subset of the collection but the entire collection.

 ### Summary

-In this section, we learned about the `map` function.
-The `map` function takes two arguments.
+In this section, we learned about the `map` function which takes in two arguments.
+The first argument is the altering function, which operates on each element by passing through the element as an argument and returning a value.
 The second argument is the list of elements to be iterated through and operated on.
-The first argument is an altering function that operates each element one by one by passing through the element as an argument and returning a value.
-The return values of the altering function comprises of the elements of the newly returned list.
+The return values of the altering function are appended to a new list, which is returned after we coerce our map object into a list.

-Then we ended by learning about lambda functions.
+Then we finished by learning about lambda functions.
 Lambda functions can be used with iterators like `filter` and `map` and can be defined in just one line.
 We declare a lambda function with the keyword `lambda` followed by the argument, and then a colon to indicate the beginning of the body of the lambda function.